 Believe it or not, Mercedes Benz has technically been a global name since the 19th Century.
 Right at the forefront of the automotive revolution, Karl Benz patented his ‘Motorwagen’ – and with his wife Bertha, they were able to produce the first-ever modern car in 1886.
 Fittingly, Benz was also the first person to own a driver’s license.

 Mercedes Benz is not only important in the history of the automotive industry in general, but also in the world of motor racing.
 They have been building racing vehicles for decades now, making them one of the most reliable names in top-speed engineering.

 You’ll likely find that the vast majority of Mercedes Benz cars built for racing are silver in color.
 But this isn’t simply down to aesthetic choice.
 In fact, it’s as a result of an old measure where mechanics would have to grind paintwork off to make sure that their cars met weight restrictions for races!
 The silver look then stuck – becoming iconic of the Mercedes Benz brand.

 The company’s logo is pretty interesting all on its own.
-It’s supposed to represent three different elements – of water, air, and land.
+It’s supposed to represent three different elements – water, air, and land.
 In fact, it’s thought that the company initially intended to add space to the logo as a fourth element, though this never came to pass.

 Mercedes Benz really is a global brand.
 There are cars and vehicles bearing the Mercedes Benz name which are built and sold across 30 different countries across the globe.